-As of December 31, 2016, our cash was \$2.1 million.
-In January 2017, we issued the remaining senior secured notes and warrants for an additional \$1.65 million in cash.
-We expect that our current cash will be sufficient to fund our operations through February 2017.
+As of September 30, 2016, our cash was \$2.4 million.
+Including \$8.4 million of proceeds from our October, November and December 2016 note and warrant issuances, we expect that our current cash will be sufficient to fund our operations through February 2017.
 We expect that we will require substantial additional capital to commercialize ONS-3010, and to commence clinical trials, obtain regulatory approval for, and to commercialize, our product candidates, including our other preclinical product candidates and our future product candidates.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 In any event, we will require additional capital to pursue preclinical and clinical activities, pursue regulatory approval for, and to commercialize, our longer term pipeline product candidates.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.